 2. Low open-circuit voltage (OCV)

-Open-circuit voltage (OCV) (Wikipedia) is the voltage between the electrode’s tip and the base metal before the arc starts.
+Open-circuit voltage (OCV) (Wikipedia) is the voltage between the rod’s tip and the base metal before the arc starts.
 If OCV is not high enough, the current cannot jump through the air gap and create the arc.

-Many manufacturers produce stick welding machines with a low OCV for security reasons.
+Many manufacturers produce welding machines with a low OCV for security reasons.
 The lower the voltage is, the harder it is for the current to pass your skin’s resistance and shock you.
 Furthermore, they cost less to build.

 Keep in mind that OCV also depends on the voltage of the mains.
 If you plug a dual voltage stick welder into a 120V plug, it will output a lower OCV to the working cables.

-If your welding machine has a voltage reduction device (VRD), it can contribute to arc striking problems with E6010s.
+If your machine has a voltage reduction device (VRD), it can contribute to arc striking problems with E6010s.

 3. Low arc voltage